megaoptim/megaoptim-wp/readme.txt

 = Is there WP CLI commands to run MegaOptim optimizer or restore?
     Yes, Please check the <a href="https://megaoptim.com/tools/wordpress/">documentation</a>.

-= Does the plugin optimizes the images on the site server and drains resources? =
+= Does the plugin optimizes the images on the site server and overloads my server? =
     The plugin does not install libraries for compression.
 Each image is sent to our servers and optimized by them to avoid resource drain on the website server.

 = What payment methods do you support? =